art-app-mih/Projects/README.md

 3. The fifth project I did in the field of computer vision.
 It is dedicated to the recognition of models of various types of cars.

-4. In projects that start with metrics-..., I implemented a client program to send metrics to the server, as well as a server that accepts these metrics
+4. In projects that start with metrics-..., I implemented a client program to send metrics to the server, as well as a server that accepts these metrics/

+5. Another project is a telegram bot that remembers visited places.